OpenTermsArchive/contrib-versions/Duckduckgo/Privacy Policy.md

 **Updates**   \[top\]

-If this policy is substantively updated, we will update the text of this page and provide notice to you at http://duckduckgo.com/about.html by writing '(Updated)' in red next to the link to this page (in the footer) for a period of at least 30 days.
+If this policy is substantively updated,we will update the text of this page and provide notice to you at http://duckduckgo.com/about by writing '(Updated)' in red next to the link to this page (in the footer) for a period of at least 30 days.

 **Feedback**   \[top\]

-I (Gabriel Weinberg) am the founder of Duck Duck Go and personally wrote this privacy policy.
-If you have any questions or concerns, please submit feedback.
+I(Gabriel Weinberg) am the founder of Duck Duck Go and personally wrote this privacy policy.
+If you have any questions or concerns,please submit feedback.